hddevteam/speechify/README.md

 ### 1.1.0

 Add new configuration options to simplify the voice selection process.
 You can just select Confgure Speechify Voice Settings from the command palette and choose the voice you want to use.
+Add a new command to configure Azure settings for the Speechify extension.
+This command allows users to enter their Azure Speech Services Key and Region, which will be used for text-to-speech conversion.